Sloimayyy/smath/README.md

 Sloimay's Kotlin Math Library

 Currently under heavy development, methods will be renamed or their implementations may change from versions to versions.
-There is no documentation yet.
+Also, there is no documentation yet.